SAMtoBAM/aneuploidy_detection/README.md

     cat raw_output.sumnocen.temp.tsv >> raw_output.sumnocen.tsv
     rm raw_output.sumnocen.temp.tsv

-    ##Now we generate our candidate simple and complex aneuploidy list
+##Now that we have our regions of copy-number changes (with and without coverage a centromere) we can generate our candidate simple and complex aneuploidy list

     ##first we simply remove any centromere-related (CR) event smaller than 50kb
     ##next we label all of the remaining CRs as complex if the difference between the size of the summed CR region and the chromosome size (minus the 30kb removed from the ends) is greater than 100kb.
 If it is smaller than 100kb, the CR is labelled as simple.
     echo "strain,chromosome,largest_bin_size,sum_bin_size,chr_size_unadjusted,proportion_unadjusted,size_diff_unadjusted,chr_size_adjusted,proportion_adjusted,size_diff_adjusted,aneuploidy,aneuploidy_type" | sed 's/,/\t/g' > raw_output.sumcen.candidates.tsv
 	cat raw_output.sumcen.tsv | tail -n+2 | awk '{if($7 > 100000 && $3 > 50000) {print $0"\tcomplex"} else if($3 > 50000) {print $0"\tsimple"}}' >> raw_output.sumcen.candidates.tsv

-    ###these aneuploidies now need to be manually currated in order to remove false positves
+##These aneuploidies, considered complex or simple, now need to be manually currated in order to remove false positives.
+To do this we can plot images of the relative coverage and scrutinise them manually to indicate whether they are truely simple, truely complex, or even aneuploid.

-    ###in order to do this the relative coverage for each aneuploidy chromosome will be calculated and then plotted.
+    ##in order to do this the relative coverage for each aneuploidy chromosome will be calculated and then plotted.
-    ###this will allow me to manually view the alignment for each of these aneuploidies and remove any that do not conform due to strange alignment properties such as the smiley effect or large fluctuations
+    ##this will allow me to manually view the alignment for each of these aneuploidies and remove any that do not conform due to strange alignment properties such as the smiley effect or large fluctuations
-    ###getting relative coverage per chromosome
+    ##getting relative coverage per chromosome
-    ###calculate the median coverage and use this to calculate the relative coverage across the whole genome
+    ##calculate the median coverage and use this to calculate the relative coverage across the whole genome
-    ###printing relative coverage info next to details on the aneuploidy etc
+    ##printing relative coverage info next to details on the aneuploidy etc
     echo "chromosome;start;end;coverage;coverage_rel;strain;proportion_chromosome;loss_chromosome;ploidy;aneuploidy_type" | sed 's/;/\t/g' > raw_output.sumcen.candidates.aneuploidy_relativecov.tsv
     cat raw_output.sumcen.candidates.tsv | tail -n+2 | cut -f2 | sort -u | while read chr
     do